 The minor in Sustainability is available to students interested in learning current and best practices for planetary sustainability on an individual, institutional, regional and global level.
 This minor offers a broad education in sustainability from many perspectives.
 Core courses seek to educate students in the concepts of sustainability, the best practices in sustainability, and to teach students to consider all factors: economic, environmental and social—both in the short term and in the long term—in making decisions.
 Elective courses are chosen from an individual’s field of interest where the emphasis is on issues relating to sustainability.
 The minor in Sustainability complements many academic majors, and many of the courses offered within the program satisfy requirements or electives for other degree programs.

 General Procedures for Making an Appointment

-Academic advisement is available by appointment Monday through Friday, including later hours on most Wednesday evenings.
+Online academic advisement is available by appointment Monday through Friday.

 Late Policy: Those who are five minutes late to their appointment will be asked to reschedule.
 To ensure that all students are served in a timely fashion, please be on time.

 For the Pre-Credential Option, the ITEP-Junior Option, and the Interdisciplinary Studies Degree